What is the Program on gender-related violence (PgV)?

 WHAT ARE THE ADMISSION REQUIREMENTS?

 Admission requirements are different for degree-seeking Masters students and those pursuing graduate-level certificates.
-All students must complete an application on the UC Denver School of Public Affairs website, write an essay on their experience with gender-based violence issues, and meet with the Director of the Center on Domestic Violence, Barbara Paradiso, for an entrance interview.
+All students must complete an application on the UC Denver School of Public Affairs website and meet with the Director of the Center on Domestic Violence, Barbara Paradiso, for an entrance interview.
 Click here for a full list of application requirements.

 What are the degree requirements for the mpa/mcj?

 The Program on Gender-Based Violence is offered as a concentration within two degree programs offered by the School of Public Affairs: the Masters of Public Administration (MPA) and the Masters of Criminal Justice (MCJ).
 Please see the UCD School of Public Affair's website for up to date information on both degree programs.

 How long does it take to complete the program?